unital/ultimo/docs/source/user_guide/introduction.rst

-The :py:mod:`ultimo_machine` library provides hardware support wrapping the micropython :py:mod:`machine` module and other standard library modiles.
+The :py:mod:`ultimo_machine` library provides hardware support wrapping the micropython :py:mod:`machine` module and other standard library modules.
 It provides sources for simple polling of and interrupts from GPIO pins, polled ADC, polled RTC and interrupt-based timer sources.

 The :py:mod:`ultimo_display` library provides a framework for text-based